aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 1. When a user calls with a "slow PC" or "network issue," I send them the `IT-Diagnostics.zip`.
 1. When a user calls the 1st level helpdesk, the first 5 minutes are often wasted asking: _"What is your computer name?"_ or _"What is your IP address?"_
 2. A script that the user can run with one click to gather all necessary info for the technician.
-3. The user runs the tool and emails me the `.txt` file.
+3. The user runs the tool and emails me the `TechSupport_Report_yyyy-mm-dd_hh-mm-ss.txt` file.
 4. I immediately see their **IP address** (to start a remote session) and their **Last Reboot time** (to see if a restart is needed).
 5. This reduces the "Initial Triage" phase by roughly 5 minutes.

 ---

 ## 📸 Screenshots

 1. Run your script on your own computer.
 2. Take a clean screenshot of the result window.